 The resources should be reported as sales products; oil, NGL, condensate and gas.
 The sales products shall, to the greatest extent possible, be reported in the same way as they will be reported to the NPD (DISKOS – Saleable Production) in the regular monthly reporting.
 This means that condensate sold as oil should be reported as oil, and associated liquid from gas fields shall be reported as oil if the liquid is sold as oil.
 If any changes in definition of sales products during the operating period of a field, the date of the change should be reflected in the RNB reporting, meaning that the change should be reflected in the same way as reported to DISKOS (Saleable Production).

 In the table showing hydrocarbons originally in place, condensate should be reported as associated liquid, regardless of the sales product.

 Gas flared or used for fuel shall not be included in the resource base.

-Recoverable resources in RC 0 – 5 shall be stated in the relevant profile collection.
+Recoverable resources in RC0 – 5 shall be stated in the relevant profile collection.
 The profile collection is displayed by clicking on one of the buttons marked ”View Profil_x”.
-The profile collections can be displayed and then hidden as needed, without changing the way the file is set up.
+The profile collections can be displayed and then hidden as needed, without changing the set-up.

 One profile collection (minimum) shall be prepared for each resource class in which a project is reported.

-Changes in total recoverable resource estimates of more than 5% are considered to be significant and must be explained.
+Changes in total recoverable resource estimates of more than 5% are considered significant and must be explained.